spdx/Spdx-Java-Library/README-V3-UPGRADE.md

 Although we tried to keep breaking changes to a minimum, some of the changes were necessary due to breaking changes in the spec. itself.
 We also took advantage of the changes to fix some annoying design flaws in the previous implementation of the library.

+## New initialisation methods

+v2 of the library introduces an explicit initialisation process.
+This involves:

+1. (optional) Calling `org.spdx.core.DefaultModelStore.initialize(...)` with your own choice of ModelStore and CopyManager.
+2. (required) Calling `org.spdx.library.SpdxModelFactory.init()` (this must happen _soon after_ the call to `DefaultModelStore.initialize()` - ideally before any other SPDX classes or methods are used).

+Notes:

+- Step #1 is optional; if not provided, a default ModelStore and CopyManager will be automatically created and configured by `SpdxModelFactory.init()`.
+- Once initialized (via Step #2), further calls to `DefaultModelStore.initialize(...)` will be ignored.

 ## Classes and Methods moved to SPDX Java Core library

 The SPDX Java Core Library is in a separate repository and jar file.